bytebase/bytebase.com-old/docs/document-write-guide.md

 Write the document content right here.
 ```

 It's a little different from common Markdown file.
 We need to save its status data into the `--- xxx ---` block.
-The mainly useful fields are there:
+The mainly useful fields are these:

 - `title` is the display text in sidebar;
 - `order` indicates the display order.
 It consists of a array with three two-digit numbers: `{{category}}{{subcategory}}{{document}}`.
 For example, [Build from Source](/docs/install/build-from-source) is `10200`.